 Acronyms are all around us.
 You might not remember the term “Subscriber Identity Module,” but you do know what a “SIM” card is.
 It’s a mouthful to mention that a member of the Special Weapons And Tactics team was present at work, so most people just say “SWAT” team.

 Medical terms are much more approachable when they are cut down into an easy-to-understand acronym.
 It’s quicker to tell someone that they have HIV rather than “Human Immunodeficiency Virus.”
 Telling a child that they have “Attention Deficit Hyperactivity Disorder” can sound quite scary - ADHD is much easier to communicate.
+If you are studying for medical school, you may find that acronyms and memory tricks become your best friend.
+Some students use the acronym BAT, or the image of a bat, to remember that barbiturates, alcohol, and tranquilizers are all depressants (rather than stimulants.)

 Terms like radar, CAPTCHA, and TED (as in TED talk) all come from acronyms.
-These easy-to-remember words and terms have become so integrated into our lives that you probably don’t even know all of them stand for longer phrases!
+These easy-to-remember words and terms have become so integrated into our lives that you probably don’t even know all of them actually stand for longer phrases!

 Other Types of Mnemonic Devices

 These aren’t the only memory tricks in the book.
-The following techniques also fall under the broad category of “mnemonic devices”:
+The following techniques also fall under the broad category of “mnemonic devices."

 If you are interested in learning more about mnemonics, I recommend that you look to the experts.
 Yes, you can be a famous mnemonist.
-This professionals are known for their extraordinary memories.
+These professionals are known for their extraordinary memories.
 These memories aren’t the result of a strange gene or disorder: they are just skilled in the art of mnemonics.

 One of the most famous mnemonists of all time was simply called “S” for decades.
 He is described in the book “The Mind of a Mnemonist” from 1968.
 While the book is slightly fabricated and dramatized, it tells the fascinating story of a man who, it seemed, could remember just about anything.
 Further reporting and research revealed that S, whose full name was Solomon Shereshevsky, was not a man with a photographic memory.
 He was just a skilled mnemonist.